cleitonsouza01/trade/README.md

 How do I install the trade module?
 ----------------------------------
-The trade module can be installated via pip:
+The trade module can be installed via pip:

 > pip install trade